Economy of Belgrade

-This article is about the economy of Belgrade, capital of Serbia.
+Belgrade is the capital of Serbia.

 Belgrade is located in the center of South East Europe, at the intersection of the strategic European transportation corridors Pan-European Corridor X and Pan-European Corridor VII, linking Western and Central Europe with the Middle East.
 It is lying at the confluence of the Sava and the Danube river.

-As of 2017, the total nominal GDP of Belgrade stood at 16.21 billion euros, which equates to 9,614 euros per capita.
+As of 2022, the total nominal GDP of Belgrade stood at 26.2 billion USD, which equates to 15,533 euros per capita.
+In 2022, Belgrade comprised 40.0% of Serbia's total GDP.